 Gaining experience of the litigation process is an essential part of a legal training contract.
-Our two-week Trainee Litigation Programme is designed to give trainee solicitors experience equivalent to that gained during a contentious seat, offering an ideal alternative for trainees who may not intend to practise in this area.
+Our two week Trainee Litigation Programme is designed to give you a high level of experience, equivalent to that gained during a contentious seat.
+This course offers an ideal alternative for trainees who may not intend to practise in litigation.

-The programme is available as in-house training, with a limited number of public places available for interested individuals and can be delivered throughout the year to meet your requirements.
+This programme is available as in-house training for firms, with a limited number of public places available for interested individuals and can be delivered throughout the year to meet your requirements.

 - Ideal alternative to a contentious seat for trainees whose primary interest is in non-contentious areas

 - Guaranteed to deliver both substantive and procedural experience

 - Perfect blend of practical face-to-face tuition and real-life experience through a Legal Advice Centre placement